-First, having a demon.
-That's used 16 times in the New Testament.
-It's the most common one, eikon[?], having a demon.
-It simply means a person was indwelt and controlled and one other word, tormented...indwelt, controlled and tormented, those are the words.
+First: “Having a demon.”
+That's used sixteen times in the New Testament.
+It's the most common one, echōn, having a demon.
+It simply means a person was indwelt and controlled and one other word, “tormented.”
+“Indwelt, controlled, tormented,” those are the words.
 It isn't something that...that a person necessarily wanted.
-I suppose one could be open to it if one chose, and maybe there are some people who want to be tormented, but the idea of what a demon did came in and controlled, and the person cannot resist the control and the person is therefore tormented by that control.
-It is not a form of mental problems, it is not anything physical, it is a supernatural phenomena.
+I suppose one could be open to it if one chose, and maybe there are some people who want to be tormented, but the idea of what a demon did, came in and controlled, and the person cannot resist the control and the person is therefore tormented by that control.
+It is not a form of mental problems, it is not anything physical, it is a supernatural phenomenon.
 And as I said, demons are rational.
 They are personal spirits.
 They talk, they scream, they possess knowledge.
 They show fear.
-It was something that was very different than some schizophrenia or some paranoia or some bizarre lack of reality.
+It was something that was very different than some schizophrenia or some paranoia or some bizarre kind of lack of reality.
 Demon possession was not a physical disease, but there could be physical torments associated with it.
 Another thing to know about it is it's important to note that nowhere does Jesus speak of the forgiveness of sins with regard to demon-possessed people.
 You have all these occasions where Jesus is confronted by demon-possessed people, He casts out the demons.
-Never in any of those, not one single time is there any discussion of the forgiveness of sins, which is interesting.
+Never in any of those, not one single time, is there any discussion of the forgiveness of sins, which is interesting.
 Sometimes when Jesus healed people of physical diseases, there was a discussion about the forgiveness of sins.
-Never after curing someone who had a demon did Jesus speak of the forgiveness of sins.
+Never, after curing someone who had a demon did Jesus speak of the forgiveness of sins.
 And that is to say they were not necessarily the most wicked people.
 Jesus never said you got this way because you're the most wretched, vile, wicked person.
 That's not true.
-They weren't necessarily the most wicked, nor were they necessarily penitent.
+They weren't necessarily the most wicked; nor were they necessarily penitent.
 There's no discussion of some of them believing or repenting.
 That doesn't happen either.
 It certainly didn't happen on this occasion.

 The point here is not the man.
 The point here is not the demon-possessed person.
 That's not where the story goes.
-The point is, Jesus had power over the demons, that's the point.
+The point is, Jesus had power over the demons.
+That's the point.
 The focal point of the story is His power over demons to show that He can break the power of hell and set the prisoners free.
-So you don't have...you can't make the conclusion that people got demo possessed because they were more wicked than everybody else.
-That's not...that's not so in the Bible, in the New Testament.
+So you don't have...
+You can't make the conclusion that people got demo possessed because they were more wicked than everybody else.
+That's not...that's not so in the...in the Bible, in the New Testament.
 I'll tell you another way that's probably verified is that there were children, little children who were demon possessed.
 And it would be hard to argue that they were the most wicked of all.

-The second phrase, one is "having a demon," the second most common expression is demonized, one who was demonized, daimonizomai, used 13 times describes the same thing, a person indwelt by a demon who is exercising control over the person, the person can't resist that control and is therefore tormented by it, tormented mentally, tormented physically.
-This is not ever used, to be demonized or ever having a demon, is not ever used to describe demon influence.
+The second phrase...
+One is "having a demon."
+The second most common expression is “demonized.”
+“One who was demonized,” daimonizomai, used thirteen times, describes the same thing, a person indwelt by a demon who is exercising control over the person.
+The person can't resist that control and is therefore tormented by it, tormented mentally, tormented physically.
+This is not ever used, “to be demonized” or “having a demon,” is not ever used to describe demon influence.
 I mean, we are all influenced.
 Satan is the god of this world, the prince of the power of the air, the ruler of the world and all of that.
 He's got the kosmos, the evil system, we all feel his influence.
 That's different.
 To be demonized does not mean to be exposed to his influence, it means to literally have a resident demon or demons controlling and tormenting.
-And that particular phenomenon...the whole world of sinners is under his influence...but that particular phenomenon is much more rare.
+And that particular phenomenon...
+The whole world of sinners is under his influence, but that particular phenomenon is much more rare.

 What that means is he's gotten more religious.
 Ah, all the better, right?
-All the better.
-The demons would rather occupy a very religious man than a very irreligious man.
+All the better; the demons would rather occupy a very religious man than a very irreligious man.
 Is that not true?
 Because Satan disguises himself as an angel of light and his ministers are disguised as angels of light.
-So now they go back, they find this guy, he's had a little more cleansing, cleaned up his act.
+So now they go back, they find this guy, he's had a little moral cleansing, cleaned up his act.
 This is a legalist.
-This is a typical self-righteous Jewish legalist and they say this is even better and the demon comes back, brings...that's right, he brings seven buddies with him.
+This is a typical, self-righteous, Jewish legalist and they say this is even better and the demon comes back, brings...
+That's right.
+He brings seven buddies with him.
 And now there's eight of them living in the guy.
-So much for exorcism...so much for formulas and incantations.
-Jesus said, "That's how it is with this...what kind of generation?...evil generation."
+So much for exorcism.
+So much for formulas and incantations.
+Jesus said, "That's how it is with this” What kind of generation? “evil generation."
 If you've never dealt with your sin, you're never going to be delivered.
 You have no control.
 You might have one demon, you might have a time when the demon's gone and you might have eight coming back.
 You don't have any control over that.
 That's the way it is to live in a state of being in the kingdom of darkness under the power of Satan.
 You're susceptible to that.

 Again, I don't think demon possession necessarily is connected to being grossly wicked.
 I think it can be more likely connected to being religious, certainly in the occult, false religion, pagan religion.
 Just a footnote on that.
 In all the accounts of demon possession in the gospels, all of them in the gospels, no one can be defined, identified specifically as a resident of Jerusalem.
-There is one occasion of demon possession in Jerusalem and that's in Acts I think it's chapter 5.
-To say that the incidents of demon possession occurred in Galilee and Galilee was called "Galilee of the...you remember?...the Gentiles," because Galilee was surrounded and criss-crossed by the pagan world.
+There is one occasion of demon possession in Jerusalem and that's in Acts...
+I think it's chapter 5.
+To say that the incidents of demon possession occurred in Galilee and Galilee was called "Galilee of the” You remember? “the Gentiles," because Galilee was surrounded and crisscrossed by the pagan world.
 And it seems as though pagan religion provides the best place for demons to find occupation.
-But that's...we don't want to push that point too far because in the Old Testament you have no occasion of demon possession and you have the whole land of Canaan where they were involved in idolatry beyond description, horrible, horrible acts of idolatry and you don't have demon possession there.
+But that's...
+We don't want to push that point too far because in the Old Testament you have no occasion of demon possession and you have the whole land of Canaan where they were involved in idolatry beyond description, horrible, horrible acts of idolatry and you don't have demon possession there.
 And you also have the Jew that Jesus is talking about in Matthew 12 who cleans up his act and gets eight times as much trouble as he got in the first place.
-But it does seem, I think it's a sort of general thought, that false religion is the door of access very often to demons.
-I think we don't want to draw hard and fast laws on that, I think demons may come into the unbelieving person at any point that they desire to come in.
+But it does seem — I think it's a sort of general thought — that false religion is the door of access very often to demons.
+I think we don't want to draw hard and fast laws on that.
+I think demons may come into the unbelieving people at any point that they desire to come in.
 It may not always be easy.
 You see this demon in Matthew 12 looking for a place and can't find one.
-It's so...there may be with the demon, you know, looking around trying to find a place, it may not mean that he couldn't find anyplace, it may mean that they're pretty selective and they want to find a place where they can be most effective.
+It's so...
+There may be with the demon, you know, looking around trying to find a place, it may not mean that he couldn't find any place, it may mean that they're pretty selective and they want to find a place where they can be most effective.

 In the light of what we've said, there is a world of unconverted people who are under Satan's influence.
 Some of them are possessed by demons.
 It really doesn't matter because when the gospel comes they're all liberated.
 I asked the question some years ago to somebody who was giving me a whole lot of foolishness about demons and I said, "Which is harder, to deliver a person from a demon or to get them to believe the gospel?"

-"Oh," they said, "if they've got the demon, you've got to get the demon out of there before they'll believe the gospel."
+"Oh," they said, "well, if they've got the demon, you've got to get the demon out of there before they'll believe the gospel."

 No, it doesn't matter.
 The gospel is so powerful.
 It is the power of God unto salvation.
 Jesus just preached the gospel and the demons reacted in panic.